brett-ranieri/myMovie-client/README.md

 ## Tools and Features to Highlight

 - Users can sign up to create a new account
+- Users can log in and log out
 - Users can update their account information
 - Users can delete their account
 - Responsive design for all screen sizes
+- App communicates with movie API to exchange data in JSON format.
+Allowing users to view and even update information stored in database.
 - Search feature on Home page filters all movies and returns only titles that match to search parameters.
 - Favorite button can be clicked in any view and update the list of favorite movies that is displayed in profile view.
 - Similar movies are displayed in movie view based on genre of currently selected movie.